-Updated May 6, 2018: Unfortunately, Lanyrd is no longer being maintained.
-I’m searching for an alternative site for posting conference information.
+Updated May 6, 2018: Unfortunately, Lanyrd is no longer online.

 Last week one of my friends in higher education sent me a tweet.
 “Hey, Deborah, what happened to the blah-blah conference 2013 website?
 I can’t find it.”

 “Not sure,” I tweeted back.
 “Give me a couple minutes, let me check.”

 And after searching Google and Bing, I couldn’t find it either.
 I replied, “Looks like the site is gone.
 What’cha looking for?”